Click here to access the RISCA grant portal for organizations.

-Investments in Arts and Culture grants provide annual operating support to arts organizations across Rhode Island that make important contributions to the vitality of our communities, the economy of our state, the enrichment of all Rhode Islanders, and our quality of life.
+RISCA’s Investments in Arts & Culture Program (IAC) provides annual operating support to arts and culture organizations across Rhode Island that make important contributions to the vitality of our communities, the economy of our state, the enrichment of all Rhode Islanders, and our quality of life.
 Organizations must demonstrate excellent artistic, educational, and cultural value; responsiveness and engagement with their community; and a high level of financial and managerial accountability, including a history of support from RISCA.

 In order to qualify for the IAC program, you must:

 - Be invited by RISCA staff to submit an application.